kevinswiber/surface/README.md

 # Surface

-Add an API over your data source with SQL-like querying and hypermedia navigation.
+Expose an API over an existing data source.

-Surface can expose data items and collections over an API.
+Surface provides:

+* An API for collections and items within a data source.
+* Collection querying using a SQL-like language.
+* Hypermedia-based navigation for traversing a document graph.

 ## Install